-To start off just tell us more about your background and your role at Capbase, please.
+Can you tell us more about your background and your role at Capbase?

-Sure, I grew up in the DC area and went to school here at Georgetown then I decided that I'd be a corporate lawyer, so I moved to New York to practice law at a couple of large firms, both, in New York and here in DC.
+Sure.
+I grew up in the DC area and went to school at Georgetown.
+Then I decided that I'd be a corporate lawyer, so I moved to New York to practice law at a couple of large firms, both in New York and here in DC.

-You kind of know the ins and outs of a lot of the law practices that we have to navigate as founders and entrepreneurs.
+You know the ins and outs of a lot of the law practices that we have to navigate as founders and entrepreneurs.

-One of the investors called me up and said “You should talk to these guys, they're onto something”, so before COVID came, I had a long in person meeting with Stefan, one of the cofounders and he just talked about his vision for the company, which as a corporate lawyer, I immediately got.
+One of the investors called me up and said, “You should talk to these guys.
+They're onto something."
+So before COVID, I had a long in person meeting with Stefan, one of the cofounders, and he just talked about his vision for the company, which as a corporate lawyer I immediately got.

 Having participated in the process of creating companies, investment rounds and everything else that a company goes through to raise money and stay compliant, I instantly understood the difficulties that founders face because I dealt with them previously.

-Some of them are funding, how you keep track of the documents, who owns what and the expense related to that, the idea of revolutionising that process is what I think we're all about, and we're going to make it.
+Some of them are funding: how you keep track of the documents, who owns what and the expense related to that, the idea of revolutionizing that process is what I think we're all about, and we're going to make it.

-Well, at the very foundational elements you need to have formation documents, that is the creation of the structure of a corporation.
+At the very foundational elements you need to have formation documents.
+That is the creation of the structure of a corporation.

-I mean, eventually all companies want to raise money for legal needs or growth, it partially depends on the type of company you're talking about, but the foundational element, those documents you need to form to incorporate in Delaware, to create a board, to have bylaws, the rules of the road, if you will, essential to enable every company to operate is what you always need as a startup.
+Two: you want to raise money.
+Eventually all companies want to raise money for legal needs or growth.
+It partially depends on the type of company you're talking about, but the foundational elements (those documents you need to form to incorporate in Delaware) to create a board, to have bylaws - the rules of the road, if you will-- are essential to enable every company to operate is what you always need as a startup.

-Sure, again, it depends on where you are, obviously if you're running a company that is heavily focused on consumers in Europe, you're going to have different privacy issues than you would have if you're a B2B company here in the United States, the rules are just different.
+It depends on where you are.
+Obviously if you're running a company that is heavily focused on consumers in Europe, you're going to have different privacy issues than you would have if you're a B2B company here in the United States.
+The rules are just different.

 You always have to have the proper guidance from a lawyer and proper guidance from good advisors to make sure that you're following whatever rules you need.

-I think that Capbase takes that part of the equation out as a startup, because what you need as a startup is fairly basic, yes, if you think you're going to have some complex issue later on you should always talk to an attorney and we don't provide legal advice, what we provide is a service that allows people to not worry about this part of the process.
+I think that Capbase takes that part of the equation out as a startup because what you need as a startup is fairly basic.
+If you think you're going to have some complex issue later on you should always talk to an attorney and we don't provide legal advice.
+What we provide is a service that allows people to not worry about this part of the process.

-Think of it like a house—if you're building your house, there are certain things you want where you pour the foundation, and then there are other things like what kind of handles you’re going to have on the faucets which you can make it as gilded as you want to, you can make it as nice and as expensive as you want to, but the fundamentals are the same.
+Think of it like a house—if you're building your house, there are certain things you want when you pour the foundation, and then there are other things like what kind of handles you’re going to have on the faucets which you can make it as gilded as you want.
+You can make it as nice and as expensive as you want to, but the fundamentals are the same.

 I've met some of the greatest people in my life going to the track.
 Unfortunately with COVID, this is the first year I will not be traveling out to California to go to a racetrack called Del Mar, which I've been going for 18 years now.
 I'll just have to watch it on TV and wager from here... but yes, I am a huge horse racing fan.